jobtalle/Koi/README.md

 ## Building
 HTML, CSS and Javascript content is compressed using [squish.py](https://github.com/jobtalle/squish.py), which is included in this repository as a submodule.
 Before building, ensure that this library has been cloned as well.

 Make sure [node.js](https://www.nodejs.org) and [python 3](https://www.python.org/) are installed.
-After calling `npm i` to install all required packages, the following commands can be used to create binaries using `electron-packager`:
+After calling `npm i` to install all required packages, the following commands can be used to create binaries using [electron](https://github.com/electron/electron):

 | Operating system | Command |
 | --- | ---- |